Kristin Lysdahl

 Kristin Lysdahl (born 29 June 1996) is a Norwegian World Cup alpine ski racer.
 She competes in all disciplines, but focuses on the technical events of Giant slalom and Slalom.
 She has competed in three World Championships and the 2018 Winter Olympics.

+Personal life

+Lysdahl was born in Bærum on 29 June 1996.

+Career

+Competing at the 2018 Winter Olympics, Lysdahl won a bronze medal in the mixed team competition, along with Nina Haver-Løseth, Maren Skjøld, Sebastian Foss Solevåg, Leif Kristian Nestvold-Haugen and Jonathan Nordbotten.
+She placed 18th in giant slalom and 25th in slalom at the 2018 Winter Olympics.

+Lysdahl became national champion in super combination (separate downhill and slalom events) in 2017, and in slalom in 2019 (shared with Maren Skjøld).